Track Layouts, Layered Path Decompositions, and Leveled Planarity: Leveled planarity, track layouts, and layered pathwidth

 The following lemma will allow us to build a layered path decomposition of a leveled planar graph greedily, one bag at a time.

-\begin{lemma} Let $G$ be a graph with a leveled planar drawing, and let $S$ be a subset of vertices of $G$ containing one vertex $s_i$ in each layer~$i$ of the drawing.
-Suppose also that there exists at least one vertex in $S$ that is not the rightmost vertex in its layer.
-Then there exists~$i$ such that $s_i$ is not rightmost in its layer, and such that each neighbor of $s_i$ either belongs to $S$ or is positioned to the left of a vertex in $S$ within its layer. \end{lemma}
+\begin{lemma} Let $G$ be a graph with a leveled planar drawing, and let $S$ be a subset of vertices of $G$ containing one vertex $s_i$ in each level~$i$ of the drawing.
+Suppose also that there exists at least one vertex in $S$ that is not the rightmost vertex in its level.
+Then there exists~$i$ such that $s_i$ is not rightmost in its level, and such that each neighbor of $s_i$ either belongs to $S$ or is positioned to the left of a vertex in $S$ within its level. \end{lemma}

-\begin{proof} If every vertex in $S$ is either rightmost in its level, or has no neighbor to the right of $S$, then we are done, for we may choose $s_i$ to be any vertex that is not rightmost in its level.
+\begin{proof} If every vertex in $S$ is either rightmost in its level or has no neighbor to the right of $S$, then we are done, for we may choose $s_i$ to be any vertex that is not rightmost in its level.

-Otherwise, draw a directed graph $D$ whose vertices are the layers of $G$, with an edge from layer $i$ to layer $j$ ($j=i\pm 1)$ if $s_i$ has a neighbor in layer $j$ to the right of $s_j$.
+Otherwise, draw a directed graph $D$ whose vertices are the levels of $G$, with an edge from level $i$ to level $j$ ($j=i\pm 1)$ if $s_i$ has a neighbor in level $j$ to the right of $s_j$.
 Then $D$ cannot contain edges in both directions between $s_i$ and $s_j$, for the corresponding edges in $G$ would necessarily cross, so $D$ must be a subgraph of an oriented path, and in particular must be a directed acyclic graph.
-By the assumption that at least one vertex has a neighbor to the right of $S$, $D$ has at least one edge.
+By the assumption that at least one vertex in $S$ has a neighbor to the right of $S$, $D$ has at least one edge.
 Therefore, $D$ contains a vertex $i$ (a level of the drawing) that has incoming edges but that does not have any outgoing edges.
 For this level, $s_i$ is not rightmost in its level (else $i$ could have no incoming edges) but has no neighbors to the right of~$S$ (else $i$ would have an outgoing edge), as desired. \end{proof}

 \begin{theorem} A graph $G$ is leveled planar if and only if it has layered pathwidth~1. \end{theorem}